-U.S. Department of the Interior - U.S. Geological Survey (\$7,882,000) Everglades Restoration - Integrating Research, Planning, and Interagency Coordination (\$7,882,000)
+U.S. Department of the Interior - U.S. Geological Survey (\$7,525,000) Greater Everglades Restoration - Integrating Research, Planning, and Interagency Coordination (\$7,525,000)

-Funding in FY 2014 will support Everglades research to provide planning, research, and interagency coordination efforts needed for Everglades restoration in accordance with the terms of the Memorandum of Understanding among the USGS, the FWS, and the NPS.
-This coordinated science effort allows the Interior bureaus to leverage resources, maximize the value of federal research funds, and ensure that the best available research products and monitoring and assessment tools are developed to meet the priority needs in the Everglades.
+Funding in FY 2015 will support Greater Everglades research to provide research, modeling, monitoring, and interagency coordination efforts needed for Everglades restoration in accordance with the terms of the Memorandum of Understanding among the USGS, the FWS, and the NPS.
+This coordinated science effort allows the Interior bureaus to leverage resources, maximize the value of Federal research funds, and ensure that the best available research, modeling, and monitoring products and assessment tools are developed to meet the priority needs in the Everglades.
 DOI's Everglades science plan continues to serve as the template upon which to define and prioritize studies to address critical decision-related information needs.
-DOI's Greater Everglades Science Team used the science plan coupled with near-term plans for the CERP, the MWD project, and other restoration activities as well as other emerging issues (e.g., sea level rise and climate change) to generate a priority list of research, monitoring, and modeling studies needed to address immediate and near-term decision-related information needs.
-The USGS, in partnership with the FWS, the NPS, and other restoration partners, is continuing to prioritize its research to support and conduct timely and relevant decision-critical science.
+DOI's Greater Everglades Science Team used the science plan coupled with near-term plans for the Comprehensive Everglades Restoration Plan (CERP), the Modified Water Deliveries (MWD) project, and other restoration activities as well as other emerging issues (e.g., sea level rise, climate change, and invasive species) to generate a priority list of research, monitoring, and modeling studies needed to address immediate and near-term decision-related information needs.
+The USGS, in partnership with the FWS, the NPS, and other restoration partners, is continuing to prioritize its research to support, conduct, and disseminate timely and relevant decision-critical science.

-The USGS activities provide a fundamental understanding of ecosystem process, structure, and function.
-A significant part of USGS activities is to integrate the ecosystem science through continued development of decision support tools.
-This is accomplished through continued development and improvement of integrative models, including hydrologic models, ecological models, chemical models, and geographic and landscape models.
+The USGS activities provide a fundamental understanding of Everglades ecosystem process, structure, and function.
+A significant part of USGS activities is to integrate the ecosystem science through continued development and improvement of integrative models, including hydrologic models, ecological models, and geographic and landscape models.
 These ecosystem models are being integrated into decision support tools to aid in restoration-related planning decisions by the FWS, the NPS, the Corps, the FDEP, the EPA, and the SFWMD to predict the consequences of varied management alternatives, set ecological goals by providing yardsticks to measure the success of the restoration, and manage the natural resources of the system.
-In support of the revised science plan and the updated list of critical/priority research, monitoring, and modeling needs, the USGS will continue high priority work that includes long-term hydrologic monitoring, coastal salinity monitoring, continued development and enhancement of ecological models including models for adaptive assessment, and development of simulation-based decision support tools.
-These tools will continue to be used in planning and implementing the CERP, the MWD, and other Everglades restoration projects.
-A continuing challenge is to make all ecological models an integral part of the decision support tools available to restoration practitioners.
-USGS scientists work with the Interagency Modeling Center (IMC) to incorporate USGS process-based hydrologic models into the IMC's modeling 'tool box.'
-This collaboration puts ecological models into the IMC 'tool box,' and provides a mechanism for improving the models by providing feedback between model application, model research and development, and model improvement via integration with monitoring.
+In support of the DOI science plan and in constant communication and collaboration with agency partners, the USGS will continue high-priority work that includes long-term hydrologic monitoring, coastal salinity monitoring, continued development and enhancement of ecological models including models for adaptive assessment, and research that addresses new and rapidly emerging resource management needs.
+These tools will continue to be used in planning and implementing the CERP (including CEPP), the MWD, and other Everglades restoration projects.
+A continuing priority is to make all ecological models an integral part of the decision support tools available to restoration practitioners.
+USGS scientists work with the Interagency Modeling Center (IMC) to incorporate USGS models and modeling products.

-Since paleoecological data also include a record of sea-level fluctuations, the USGS will continue to evaluating sea-level rise data within the context of projected future freshwater flows and accelerated sea-level rise.
+The USGS will continue to evaluate sea-level rise data within the context of projected future freshwater flows and accelerated sea-level rise.
 This information will better refine the target(s) for freshwater flows to coastal systems, and better understand the dynamics of the interaction of restoration with coastal change.
-Also, an ongoing USGS study on the paleoecology of freshwater marshes, specifically marl prairie marshes, is providing the FWS with information useful in their reevaluation of the current distribution of species within the context of both the historical and the projected future Everglades having more water than today's current Everglades.
+Also, a USGS study on the paleoecology of freshwater marshes, specifically marl prairie marshes, is providing the FWS with information useful in their reevaluation of the current distribution of species within the context of both the historical and the projected future Everglades having more water than today's current Everglades.
+The USGS also is studying the ability of a restored Everglades to increase its capacity as a carbon sink.